Local planning authorities are required by the government to prepare and publish a 'brownfield land register' and annually review it.

-‘Brownfield Land' (previously developed land) is defined in Annex 2 of the National Planning Policy Framework (2019) as:
+‘Brownfield land' is defined in Annex 2 of the National Planning Policy Framework (2019) as:

-This is the second version of the Brownfield Land Register for the district (excluding those parts of the district located within the South Downs National Park) and includes brownfield sites considered in the Land Availability Assessment (LAA, 2018) or brownfield sites where planning applications have been submitted, that meet the site criteria as set out in the Brownfield Land Register regulations 2017.
+This is the fourth version of the Brownfield Land Register for the district (excluding those parts of the district within the South Downs National Park).

 Legislation requires that the Brownfield Land Register be kept in two parts: